 Edward Cavazos, Director

 Director Edward Cavazos has been with the UT Police since October 2006.
 Director Cavazos came to the UT Police at Houston to transition the single channel police radio system to a federally approved 700-800 MHz interoperable public safety radio system as well as implement the Police Administrative and Support Services (PASS) Bureau.
 The Administrative Services functions of the PASS includes; Budget, Procurement, Personnel, Payroll, Records, Training, Open Records Requests, Strategic Planning, Security Risk Assessment and Mitigation, Electronic Security and Access Control System (ESACS) Standards and Specifications, ESACS Design, and Security Project Support.
-The Technology and Support Services functions include; Police Telecommunications, ESACS Technical Services and Support, Management and Control of Capital and Material Assets, Property and Evidence, as well as Fleet Management.
+The Technology and Support Services functions include; Police Telecommunications, ESACS Technical Services and Support, Risk Operations and Management, Management and Control of Capital and Material Assets, Property and Evidence, as well as Fleet Management.

 Director Cavazos came to the UT Police after 29 years of service with the El Paso Police Department and a brief retirement.
 Of his 40 plus years in law enforcement, he has 27 years of experience in management of which 13 years are in administration/executive leadership.
 His previous assignments included: Patrol Operations, Traffic Operations and Investigations, Training, Police Telecommunications, Community Services, Juvenile Investigations, Criminal Investigations, Task Force Command, and Regional Commander.